neuml/txtchat/README.md

 </p>

 <p align="center">
-    <b>Conversational search and workflows</b>
+    <b>Retrieval Augmented Generation (RAG) powered search</b>
 </p>

 -------------------------------------------------------------------------------------------------------------------------------------------------------

-txtchat is a framework for building conversational search and workflows.
+txtchat builds retrieval augmented generation (RAG) and language model powered search applications.

 ![demo](https://raw.githubusercontent.com/neuml/txtchat/master/demo.gif)

+The advent of large language models (LLMs) has pushed a reimagination of search.
+LLM-powered search can do more.
+Instead of just bringing back results, search can now extract, summarize, translate and transform content into answers.

-A set of intelligent agents are available to integrate with messaging platforms.
+txtchat adds a set of intelligent agents that are available to integrate with messaging platforms.
 These agents or personas are associated with an automated account and respond to messages with AI-powered responses.
 Workflows can use large language models (LLMs), small models or both.

 txtchat is built with Python 3.8+ and [txtai](https://github.com/neuml/txtai).